Water Damage: The Need for Speedy Repair

-The key is having the phone number for a Washington, D.C. plumbing and water damage restoration team you trust ahead of time, so you can take care of the problem quickly.
-Here are a few things to look for before choosing a water restoration company:
+The key is having the phone number for a plumbing and water damage cleanup team you trust ahead of time, so you can take care of the problem quickly.
+Here are a few things to look for before choosing a water cleanup company:

 - A well-trained and knowledgeable team.
 Each technician should have received an Institute of Inspection, Cleaning and Restoration Certification (IICRC) and perform water restoration services in compliance with the IICRC S500 standards for professional water damage restoration.

 - State-of-the-art equipment/techniques.
 Ask the company if it uses efficient dehumidifying units and air movers to eliminate moisture and prevent secondary damage to furniture, walls and flooring, as well as extraction processes with both suction and compression, which bring water to the surface and suctioning it away, so it cannot be re-absorbed into the carpet or pad.

 - Vehicles should be fully equipped with state-of-the art extraction, drying and moisture testing equipment for all types of water problems.

 - Professionals should work directly with your insurance carrier so you’ll have one less thing to worry about.